dddiaz/dddiaz.com/README.md

 hugo server -w
 ```
 Note I am using Hugo version v0.70.0

+# How to make changes to prod
+Easy -> git commit and Github Actions handles the rest :)

 # TODO:
 - Update google analytics config in params.toml